dataform-co/dataform/content/docs/dataform_cli/getting-started-cli.md

 ---
-title: Command line interface
+title: Getting started with the CLI
 ---

+The CLI enables you to initialize, compile test and run Dataform projects directly from your local machine or as part of other systems.

 ## Installation

-Dataform can be installed using <a target="_blank" rel="noopener" href="https://www.npmjs.com/get-npm">NPM</a>:
+The Dataform CLI can be installed using <a target="_blank" rel="noopener" href="https://www.npmjs.com/get-npm">NPM</a>:

 ```bash
 npm i -g @dataform/cli